Preparing for your hunt

 Non Residents traveling into New Zealand will require an Electronic Travel Authority (ETA).
 Application for an ETA is a simple 10 minute online process.

-This brings New Zealand into line with the USA and Canada for travel authority for inbound travellers coming into the country from partnered Visa Waiver countries (USA & Canada).
+This brings New Zealand in line with USA and Canada for travel authority for inbound travellers coming into the country from partnered Visa Waiver countries:

 Welcome “Hare Mai” (our native “Maori” translation)

-On arrival at Auckland, declare your firearm, your boots and knives, customs will want to see these.
-Ensure your packed boots and knives (and sheath) are clean and in an accessible part of your checked baggage.
+On arrival at Auckland, make sure to declare items listed on the form you receive on your plane ride in.
+Your firearm, boots, knives, etc.. as customs will want to see these items.
+Ensure your packed boots and knives are clean and in an accessible part of your checked baggage.

 PLEASE NOTE – If your firearm has mercury anywhere it WILL NOT be allowed on the aircraft as the X-ray machines pick it up.